rsdoiel/antenna/archives/2025/planet_2025.32.md

 ---

-## Israel steps up Gaza attacks, 123 reported in 24 hours
+## Israel steps up Gaza attacks, with 123 killed in 24 hours

 date: 2025-08-13, from: RTÉ News